jfmm/IDB-CMF-RolePortraits/README.md

 ```javascript
  var baseURL = "https://idbg.sharepoint.com/teams/ez-HRD/Outreach/_layouts/15/DocIdRedir.aspx?ID=";
 ```
+**WARNING:** if the documents that are relevant to this application where to be moved to another folder or to another system entirely, the application will become obsolete.
+Make sure the `baseURL` and document ID's in `var pathLevelDocs` are updated accordingly.

 This variable is then used to set the `href` value of the boxes dynamically with the following code:

 ```javascript